davidfischer-ch/pytoolbox/README.rst

 		  url='https://github.com/nickname/my-cool-project',
 		  packages=['my_cool_project'])

+See `pip vcs support <http://www.pip-installer.org/en/latest/logic.html#vcs-support>`_ to get further details about this.

 You also need to install ``git-core``, but it is probably already the case, at least on your development computer ;-)

 2013 - David Fischer